 A tribute to independent women

-Irish-born Caesar Mellons, having spent years working and living in both the US and Australia, is now back in the UK where most of his writing is set.
+Irish-born Caesar Mellons, having spent years working and living in both the US and Europe, is now back in the UK where most of his writing is set.

 His writing is edgy, explicitly erotic and both character and plot-driven, with quirky twists throughout, even within the shorter pieces.